oroinc/documentation/user/back-office/taxes/index.rst

 Taxation Configuration
 ----------------------

-OroCommerce groups taxation configuration options into the following categories that should be customized in the :ref:`system configuration <configuration--guide--commerce--configuration--taxation>`:
+OroCommerce groups taxation configuration options into the following categories that should be customized in the :ref:`global system configuration <configuration--guide--commerce--configuration--taxation>` or :ref:`per organization <user-guide--taxes--org--promotions>`:

 * :ref:`Tax Calculation <user-guide--taxes--tax-configuration>`